-This is where the Ten Types of Innovation framework, developed by Doblin (now a Deloitte business), proves invaluable.
-This framework helps organizations take a more comprehensive approach to innovation by identifying ten distinct types of innovation, organized into three categories: Configuration, Offering, and Experience.
-By addressing innovation across multiple dimensions, businesses can achieve transformative growth.
+This broader perspective is captured in the Ten Types of Innovation framework, developed by Doblin (now a Deloitte business).
+The framework provides a structured way for organizations to think beyond product development by identifying ten types of innovation, organized into three categories: Configuration, Offering, and Experience.

-In this article, we’ll explore the Ten Types of Innovation framework, break down each of the ten types, and show how innovation management software can support your organization in implementing these strategies effectively.
+In this article, we will explore the Ten Types of Innovation framework in detail, break down each of the ten types of innovation, and explain how innovation management software can support your organization in implementing these strategies effectively.

 What Is the Ten Types of Innovation Framework?